-The ABA, being dedicated to the principles of fairness and consistency in its dealings with its registrants, candidates, and diplomates, has established a policy for review of certain board decisions.
-The only actions that are reviewable are a decision to deny exam registration, including for irregular examination behavior, a denial of assessment under nonstandard conditions, or revocation of a certificate issued.
-When we make such a decision, we will notify the physician in writing.
-Such notice shall contain a concise statement of the reasons for the decision, including copies or references to pertinent policies, procedures and deadlines; the established criteria and procedure for seeking reconsideration; and a clear statement that any right to reconsideration will be waived if not exercised by the stated deadline.
+The ABA, being dedicated to the principles of fairness and consistency in its dealings with its registrants, candidates, and diplomates, has established a policy for review of certain ABA decisions.
+The only actions that are reviewable are a decision to 1) deny exam registration, 2) deny exam registration due to an incident of irregular examination behavior, 3) deny test accommodation, and 4) revocation of certification.
+When the ABA makes such a decision, the physician will be notified in writing.
+Such notice shall contain a concise statement of the reasons for the decision, including, as applicable, copies or references to pertinent policies, procedures and deadlines; the established criteria and procedure for seeking reconsideration; and a clear statement that any right to reconsideration will be waived by the individual if not exercised by the stated deadline.

-Reconsideration requests for denials of exam registration will not be considered if the original denial was due to an incomplete registration; non-payment of applicable fees; or failure to meet the requirements for continuum of education, satisfactory professional standing (i.e., medical licensure), or clinical activity.
-A board decision to revoke certification is not subject to reconsideration if the revocation was due to unsatisfactory professional standing which remains unresolved (i.e., the physician's medical license(s) remain revoked, suspended, or surrendered in lieu of revocation or restricted from the practice of medicine).
-Satisfactory professional standing is a requirement for initial certification, subspecialty certification, and maintenance of certification.
-The only basis on which we may consider your request for reconsideration of a decision to revoke certification based on unsatisfactory professional standing is if you provide written documentation that your medical license(s) has been restored without restrictions.
+Reconsideration requests for denials of exam registration will not be considered if the original denial was due to an incomplete registration; non-payment of applicable fees; or failure to meet the requirements for continuum of education, satisfactory professional standing (see Section 7.06), or clinical activity.
+An ABA decision to revoke certification is not subject to reconsideration if the revocation was due to unsatisfactory professional standing which remains unresolved per Section 7.06.
+Satisfactory professional standing is a continuing requirement for initial certification, subspecialty certification, and continuing certification.
+The only basis on which the ABA may consider your request for reconsideration of a decision to revoke certification based on unsatisfactory professional standing is if you provide written documentation that your medical license(s) has been restored without restrictions.
 Such documentation must be provided within the 30-day timeframe for submitting the request for reconsideration.

 Physicians may exercise their right to request reconsideration by submitting a Request for Reconsideration Form within 30 days of receipt of the notice of the ABA decision in question.
 All requests for reconsideration will incur a \$500 administration fee.
-If the form and fee are not received within the time and in the manner prescribed, the decision of the board is considered final and not subject to further review.
+If the form and fee are not received within the time and in the manner prescribed, the decision of the ABA is considered final and not subject to further review.
 The form should be sent via email to credentialing@theaba.org to the attention of "ABA Case Administration."
-The form should include the reason(s) justifying reconsideration, including a concise rationale for why the physician believes our decision was inconsistent with its policies and/or not supported by the evidence available to the board at the time the decision was made.
+The form should include the reason(s) justifying reconsideration, including a concise rationale for why the physician believes the ABA's decision was inconsistent with its policies and/or not supported by the evidence available to the ABA at the time the decision was made.
 Upon receipt of the required form within the time and in the manner prescribed, the request will be evaluated by the appropriate Committee.
 The Committee, in its discretion, may affirm, reverse, or modify the initial decision.
 The ruling of the Committee will be final and not subject to further review.